Funded by the Hurricane Sandy Coastal Resiliency Competitive Grant Program through the National Fish and Wildlife Foundation

 Hurricane Sandy Coastal Resiliency Grant Program

-WPWA will utilize the grant to develop a comprehensive flood and storm damage resiliency and watershed management plan that will focus on stormwater and flood management in a way that mitigates future flooding concerns from existing and proposed new land use, but also provides the benefit of protecting water quality and aquatic habitat.
-The project will evaluate a variety of alternatives to determine which are most cost effective, inclugint mitigation measures that are beyond the scope and focus of the Army Corps Flood Protection Feasibility study.
-This can be accomplished in a variety of ways that will be evaluated.
-Objectives of the project will be to provide tools to the community that can help them develop greater resiliency to impacts of future storms and climate change including resistance to greater precipitation events resulting in larger flood events, more severe hurricanes and tropical storms resulting in greater occurrence of inland flooding, dam failure, stream and river erosion, and channel restricting sedimentation events.
-These tools will be developed in such a way that community resiliency can be strengthened by enhancement of natural systems.
-The community includes the property owners, land developers and Local and State governments.
-The watershed planning document will provide the following:
+WPWA utilized the grant to develop a comprehensive flood and storm damage resiliency and watershed management plan with an emphasis on stormwater and flood management.
+The plan is not all about flooding, it speaks to best practices for land use and also promotes the benefit of protecting water quality and aquatic habitat.
+The project evaluated a variety of alternatives to determine which are most cost effective, including recommendations for mitigation measures.
+This can be accomplished in a variety of ways,each of which were evaluated and publicly vetted.
+The plan provides tools to the community that can help them develop greater resiliency to impacts of future storms and climate change including resistance to greater precipitation events resulting in larger flood events, more severe hurricanes and tropical storms resulting in greater occurrence of inland flooding, dam failure, stream and river erosion, and channel restricting sedimentation events.
+These tools were developed in such a way that community resiliency can be strengthened by enhancement of the watershed’s natural systems.
+The communities that can benefit from this planning effort include property owners, governments, and developers.
+The watershed planning document provides the following:

 - Identification of known flooding/erosion/sedimentation problems in the watershed, building on the FEMA Flood Insurance Studies and the work that the Army Corps has already done for the larger urban flooding areas of Westerly and focusing on the stormwater management in the upper watershed.
 The Corps states in their reconnaissance report that stormwater management is a critical component in the success of flood management in the watershed.

-- Identification of all dams in the watershed and a preliminary feasibility assessment of the potential for their removal to eliminate the risk of failure during future storms and the subsequent damages resulting.
-This would complement the work being done by the USFWS on the removal of the White Rock Dam, and the WPWA on the removal of a dam on the upper Pawcatuck River.
+- Identification of all dams in the watershed and a preliminary feasibility assessment of the potential for their removal or replacement to eliminate the risk of failure during future storms and the subsequent damages resulting.

 - Identification of hydraulic structures in the watershed, including bridges and culverts, and an assessment of their flood conveyance capacity and the potential flooding or road damage that they cause if they are undersized.
 Identification of improvement alternatives including increased culvert sizes, to mitigate flooding and erosion damages.
 This evaluation would also include the assessment of aquatic connectivity.
 The culverts or bridges that are both undersized and restricting hydraulic connectivity are an intersection of two issues that can be addressed simultaneously with the same action and would provide a natural systems enhancement while strengthening community resiliency.